 PID is the result of a bacterial infection, often because of a sexually transmitted infection like gonorrhea or chlamydia.
-The infection can affect your uterus, fallopian tubes, ovaries, vagina or cervix.
+The infection can affect your uterus, uterine lining, fallopian tubes, ovaries, vagina or cervix.

 What’s the pain like?
 Pain on both sides of your lower belly and lower back.
 It can happen at any time in your cycle.

 What’s the pain like?
-“It starts in the belly button, then can move over to the right quadrant [lower side of the belly],” says Singh.
+“It starts in the belly button, then can move over to the right quadrant [lower],” says Singh.

 Your doctor may also call this interstitial cystitis.

 What’s the pain like?
 “There is pain as the bladder fills, with intense pain when it’s full.
 There may be an urgent sense of having to go to the bathroom and perhaps pelvic pain and cramping symptoms as well,” says Singh, adding that you may feel better after you pee.

 Keep in mind Citrus, caffeine and carbonated drinks may be irritants.bymuratdeniz/ Getty Images